-To enable in-band management, choose an IP address from the InBand Management IP drop-down list.

-Select the DNS proxy to which all DNS requests over the in-band and backup management plane is forwarded to from the InBand Management DNS drop-down list.
+To enable in-band management, choose an IPv4 address from the InBand Management IP dropdown list or an IPv6 address from the InBand Management IPv6 drop-down list.
+Select the DNS proxy to which all DNS requests over the in-band and backup management plane is forwarded to from the InBand Management DNS or InBand Management DNS V6 drop-down list.